nixworks/public/news/2007/02/13/README.md

 _Context: Kosovo_

 ### [ Japan holds an international conference to push for the resumption of commercial whaling.
 Anti-whaling nations in the International Whaling Commission such as the United States, United Kingdom and Australia have boycotted the conference. ](/news/2007/02/13/japan-holds-an-international-conference-to-push-for-the-resumption-of-commercial-whaling-anti-whaling-nations-in-the-international-whaling.md)
-_Context: Australia, International Whaling Commission , Japan, U.S., United Kingdom, boycott, hunt_
+_Context: Americans, Australia, International Whaling Commission , Japan, United Kingdom, boycott, hunt_

 ### [ At least three people have been killed in bomb blasts that hit two buses in the village of Bikfaya near Beirut, Lebanon. ](/news/2007/02/13/at-least-three-people-have-been-killed-in-bomb-blasts-that-hit-two-buses-in-the-village-of-bikfaya-near-beirut-lebanon.md)
 _Context: Beirut, Lebanon, Bikfaya_